Environment Week

 Burnaby Environment Week is a week long program of environmentally-themed community activities held to coincide with Canadian Environment Week.
-You’re invited to join us for some of the fun, family-friendly ways we’re celebrating our ecosystems around the City.
+You’re invited to join us for some of the fun, free, family-friendly events to celebrate our connection to the environment around the City.

 Environment week events